CSNW/ampersand-workshop/readme.md

 }
 ```

+You can call browserify with `-d` or `--debug` to generate source maps, so the code in the dev tools looks like the source files, not the single generated file.

 Use ` && ` as a separator to run multiple commands on the same line.
 Now you can run these with `npm run build` and `npm run watch` (alternatively, you could do this as part of your server process).